HoiDam/Markdown_CISSP/CybraryNotes/Domain1.md

 - BCP ~= unbrella

 ### Categories of Disruptions
-- Non-disaster: Inconvenience. e.g. Hard drive failure ~ Disruption of service
+- Non-disaster: Inconvenience. e.g. Hard drive failure
+~ Disruption of service
 ~ Device malfunction
 - Emergency/Crisis
 ~ Urgent, potential for loss of life / property
 - Disaster
 ~ entire facilitiy unusable for a day or longer
 - Catastrophe
 ~ Destroys facility

-### Company should understand and prepared for each category
+#### ~ Company should understand and prepared for each category

-### anyone can declare an emergency
+#### ~ Anyone can declare an emergency
-### ONLY BCP coordionator can declare disaster (failover act)
+#### ~ ONLY BCP coordionator can declare disaster (failover act)

 ### BCP frameworks
 - Standards help solve issues of inconsistency in terms, definitions and documents (within the organization)
 - Following institutes will provide guidance on BCP / DRP:
 ~ Disaster Recovery Institute international
 ~ NIST 800-34 rev1
 ~ ISO 27031
 ~ ISC2.org four processes of business continuity